clementgallet/libTAS/README.md

 To run this program, just type:

-    ./run.sh [options] game_executable_path [game_commandline_arguments]
+    ./build/linTAS game_executable_relative_path [game_cmdline_arguments]

-You can type `./run.sh -h` to have a description of the program options.
+You can type `./build/linTAS -h` to have a description of the program options.

-For now, what you can do is:
+The programs prompts a text-based user interface where you can start the game or change several options.

+Here are the default controls when the game has started:

 - frame advancing, using the `V` key
 - pause/play, using the `pause` key